Christmas Eve in Houston was a beautiful, 65-degree day.

 As I worked from my home office, I could hear the trees rustling in the wind and my neighbor’s relaxing wind chimes signaling what a gorgeous day it was.

 We’re aggressively hiring for four to six positions right now in our Services team.
-I vet all applicants and am the first person every applicant meets with for their first three stages of our hiring process.
+I vet all applicants with a rigorous set of marketing interview questions and am the first person every applicant meets with for their first three stages of our hiring process.

 It’s time consuming, but it’s one of the most important things I do to make sure we have a successful team and continue to provide the level of service our clients deserve.